-- details of the type and location of play/recreation equipment, seating and associated structures to be situated within the play area(s); - details of the surface treatment; - details of the timing/phasing of these works; and - details of the long-term management and maintenance arrangements of the play area(s).
+- details of the type and location of play/recreation equipment, seating and associated structures to be situated within the play area(s); - details of the surface treatment; and - details of the long-term management and maintenance arrangements of the play area(s).

-All the works required for the equipped play area included in the scheme shall be completed in accordance with the timeframe detailed in the scheme and thereafter that area shall not be used for any purpose other than as a play area.
+The approved scheme shall be constructed in accordance with the approved details and completed prior to the first occupation of the development, and maintained on site thereafter.
+The site for the local play area shall not be used for any purpose other than as a play area.

-Reason: To ensure that a natural-style LEAP is provided and that the scheme complies with policies Saved Policies D1, D2A, D2 and L3 of the Milton Keynes Local Plan 2001-2011.
+Reason: To ensure that a natural-style play area is provided and that the scheme complies with policy D1 and L4 of Plan:MK (2019).